f1337/linux-mint-dev-box/README.md

 ## Mac-Style "Super" Shortcuts

+TODO: This process can be automated with `dconf-editor`.

 To use the <super> (Windows or Command) key for Mac-style shortcuts:

 1. If using a Windows keyboard, System Settings > Keyboard > Layouts > Options > Alt/Win Key behavior: Choose "Alt is swapped with Win"